Computer-checked mathematical proofs

 At the present time, the status of computer proof checking appears to be elevated by the publication of lists of claims of computer verification of many well-established mathematical theorems.
 The publication of these lists is presumably intended to demonstrate the effectiveness of computerized proof checking, and to swing opinion in their favor.
 Presumably the authors of these lists feel that as the lists increase in size, that supports the contention that computer proof checking is past the experimental stage and is now of age.

 But the reality is that virtually no-one actually checks these proofs.
-There is usually little reason for anyone to spend time analyzing a proof and its computer proof checking when the result is already well established, and uniformly accepted.
+There is usually little reason for anyone to spend time analyzing a proof and its computer proof checking when they consider that the result is already well established, and uniformly accepted.
 Generally speaking, people will have much more pressing work to attend to than examining such proofs in minute detail.

 The raison d’être of computer-checked proofs should be the detection and elimination of errors that arise in imprecise informal reasoning.
 And while the object of the creation of proofs such as proofs of incompleteness is purportedly to demonstrate that the given proof checker is capable of checking difficult proofs, the very difficulty of the process of creation of the proof can lead to a crucial defect in the proof checking process - the bypassing of a difficult step of a proof by the introduction of an informal argument which is not subject to the proof checking process.

 Now, it should be quite obvious that there is little reason in using a computer to check only the simpler parts of a proof, and which does not check the most difficult steps in the proof.
 But one of the authors of the proofs examined by me (Shankar) turns this concept on its head.
 Shankar informally asserts that a certain proposition A is equivalent to another proposition B. He then subjects this proposition B to a check by the computer.
 Shankar considers that, since he has a proof of proposition B that has been computer-checked, he can claim that his proposition A is computer-checked.
 But this completely misses the entire point of the computer checking the proof in the first place.
 The crucial point is that the computer has not checked the claim of equivalence of proposition A and proposition B, so the proof as a whole is not computer-checked.
 Of course, that points to the obvious reason why Shankar elected to have his program operate on proposition B rather than proposition A - because there was some difficulty in proving proposition A. Difficult because it was incorrect.

 In such a case, it is obviously incorrect to state that the proof has been ‘checked by computer’.
 This may seem blindingly obvious, but it is surprising how often you will see a proof described as ‘computer-checked’ when at least one detail in the proof has not been checked by computer.
 Of course, the author of such proofs know that to publish a proof and label it as ‘partially computer-checked’ will attract less attention than a claim of ‘computer-checked’.